How Can We Improve WordPress Security

-No matter how much effort you have done to launch your website, it will still be in harm’s way, even if you may have done nothing wrong.
-This is just how the internet operates, and how random attacks take place.
+It will always be in harm’s way, no matter how much effort you have made to launch your website, even though you may have done nothing wrong.
+This is just how the network works, and how random attacks occur.

-But most of the threats can be avoided if you just spend a short time implementing these 10 simple WordPress security guides: there’s a few things you should keep in mind when it comes to doing a routine check.
-Looking at these methods once a month or so should be enough to keep you safe.
+But if you only spend a short time implementing these 10 basic WordPress protection guides, most of the risks can be avoided: There are a few things you can keep in mind when it comes to doing a routine search.
+It should be necessary to look at these approaches once a month or so to keep you safe.

 1. WordPress Update On A Daily Basis